sphinx-doc/sphinx/doc/usage/restructuredtext/domains.rst

 .. versionadded:: 3.2
    The directive option ``noindexentry`` in the Python, C, C++, and Javascript domains.

+.. versionadded:: 5.2.3
+   The directive option ``:nocontentsentry:`` in the Python, C, C++, Javascript, and reStructuredText domains.

 An example using a Python domain directive::